Prof Mariana Mazzucato

 |Post:||Rm Phillips Professorship in the Economics of Innovation (SPRU - Science Policy Research Unit, School of Business, Management and Economics)|

 |International:||+44 1273 877943 or +44 1273 678169|

 |download vCarddownload vCard to your mobile|

-Mariana Mazzucato (PhD) holds the prestigious RM Phillips chair in the Economics of Innovation at SPRU in the University of Sussex.
-Previously she has held academic positions at the University of Denver, London Business School, Open University, and Bocconi University.
-Her research focuses on the relationship between financial markets, innovation, and economic growth --at the company, industry and national level.
-Between 2009-2012 she directed a large 3 year European Commission FP7 funded project on Finance and Innovation (FINNOV); her current project on Financing Innovation is funded by the Institute for New Economic Thinking (INET); and her project on Finance and Mission Oriented Investments is funded by the Ford Foundation'sReforming Global Financial Governance initiative.
+Mariana Mazzucato (PHD) has held the RM Phillips Chair in the Economics of Innovation at the Science Policy Research Unit (SPRU), in the School of Business, Management and Economics, since 2011.
+Before joining SPRU Mariana held academic positions at the University of Denver, London Business School, Open University and Bocconi University in Milan.
+Her research focuses on the relationship between financial markets, innovation, and economic growth - at the company, industry and national level.
+Between 2009-2012 she directed a large 3 year European Commission FP7 funded project on Finance and Innovation (FINNOV); her current project on Financing Innovation is funded by the Institute for New Economic Thinking (INET); and her project on Finance and Mission Oriented Investments is funded by the Ford Foundation's Reforming Global Financial Governance initiative.

 Alongside her work in academia, Professor Mazzucato is also active in various advisory roles: she has advised the European Commission, the UK government and has recently been appointed to the Scottish government’s Council of Economic Advisors.
 She has been commissioner in the World Economic Forum since 2014.